openhab/openhab-addons/bundles/org.openhab.binding.miio/README.md

 ## Binding Configuration

 No binding configuration is required.
-However to enable cloud functionality enter Xiaomi username, password and server(s)
+However to enable cloud functionality enter your Xiaomi username, password and server(s)

 ## Thing Configuration